If you are wondering about how to use Semrush to grow your blog, this article is for you.

 Unlike Alexa or Quantcast, the Semrush Traffic Analytics tool provides the most relevant estimated data to actual statistics.
-It makes it really easy for you to compare against multiple sites to identify top affiliates, referrals, and more.
+It makes it easy for you to compare against multiple sites to identify top affiliates, referrals, and more.

 Don’t just look at the data provided by the Semrush Traffic Analytics tool.
-Identify critical points as shown in the above screenshot and take notes on implementing those for your blog.
+Identify critical points shown in the above screenshot and take notes on implementing those for your blog.

 Final Words on How to Use Semrush to Grow Your Blog